One piece of gear that’s revolutionized navigation in the backcountry is the smartphone.

 Conserving Battery Lifre

-A dead phone will obviously be useless to you, and if you’re dependent on your phone for navigation (you shouldn’t be), you could be in a really bad spot.
+A dead phone will obviously be useless to you, and if you’re soley relying on your phone for navigation (you shouldn’t be), you could be in a really bad spot.
 So conserving battery life is a prime concern when traveling in the backcountry.
 Here are a few tips to maximize your phone’s battery life on the trail.

-• Leave your phone in airplane mode and low power mode – our batteries will last around 4-5 days with light use on these settings
+- Leave your phone in airplane mode and low power mode – our batteries will last around 4-5 days with light use on these settings

-• Don’t record your tracks – this will drain your battery life big time
+- Don’t record your tracks – this will drain your battery life big time

-• Close all other apps
+- Close all other apps

-• Turn your phone off when not in use
+- Turn your phone off when not in use

-• Sleep with your phone in your sleeping bag – cold temperatures can drain your battery overnight even when your phone is off
+- Sleep with your phone in your sleeping bag – cold temperatures can drain your battery overnight even when your phone is off

-• Minimize location services in all other apps
+- Minimize location services in all other apps

 Charging Options

 From solar panels to power banks, there are a plethora of compact, ultralight options for recharging your batteries while backpacking.
-For our trips, we like to keep things simple and light, so we always bring our Silicon Power C20QC .
+See our best power banks list, and we also found it to be one of the most efficient.
+It can charge an average smartphone up to five times!

 Don’t Rely Solely On Technology